Miss Grand International

 Miss Grand International, also known as Miss Grand, is an international beauty pageant franchise that is based in Thailand.
 It consists of the annual national pageant Miss Grand Thailand, as well as the international competition Miss Grand International, to which participating rights are licensed to organizers in other countries.
 The franchise has been owned and run by a Thai stock exchange-listed company with the same name, also known as MGI PCL, since its inception in 2013, with Nawat Itsaragrisil as the president.

-The current Miss Grand International is Emma Mary Tiglao of the Philippines.
+The current Miss Grand International is Emma Tiglao of the Philippines.
 Her title marked the first back-to-back victory in Miss Grand International history.

 History

 Miss Grand International was founded in 2013 by Nawat Itsaragrisil, a Thai television host and producer.
 The pageant was founded in Thailand amidst a political crisis, inspiring the organizers to use the slogan "No mob, Stop the Wars" as part of its identity, later rephrased to "Stop the War and Violence" in the following year.
-The pageant aims to promote peace by being against all kinds of conflicts.
+The organisation states that the pageant campaigns against armed conflict of every kind.

-The pageant has primarily been focusing on humanitarian issues with the reigning titleholders dedicating their year to work as the organization's spokesperson as well as involved in the charity events related to the said campaigns.
-For instance, corresponding with the United Nations High Commissioner for Refugees (UNHCR) to raise funds available for humanitarian aid, visiting and donated necessities to the internally displaced people in the refugee camps, being the guest speaker at the related events and act as the ambassador of the NGOs (e.g., Catholic Medical Mission Board, Model United Nations), or taking part in any projects of the local charitable organization in the visited countries.
-Before 2021, the winner of the contest, together with all runners-up, often serve as the campaigners of the Tourism Authority of Thailand, to promote the tourism industry of the pageant-based country.
+Reigning titleholders serve as the organisation's spokesperson for the year and appear at charity events tied to that campaign.
+Their activities have included working with the United Nations High Commissioner for Refugees to raise funds for humanitarian aid, visiting refugee camps and donating supplies to the internally displaced people there, speaking at related events, serving as ambassador for NGOs such as the Catholic Medical Mission Board and Model United Nations, and joining projects of local charities in the countries they visit.
+Before 2021 the winner and runners-up often campaigned for the Tourism Authority of Thailand.

-The contest features contestants selected by licensees in each country.
-Its first three competitions were held in Thailand under the sponsorship of the country's government and televised worldwide via Channel 7, while subsequent events have also taken place overseas, and was broadcast via the local television channels together with the social media platforms including its official YouTube channel and Facebook page.
+Contestants are selected by the licensee in each country.
+The first three competitions were held in Thailand, sponsored by the government of Thailand and televised on Channel 7, while later editions have also been held abroad, and broadcast on local television channels and on the pageant's YouTube and Facebook accounts.

-In 2019, the pageant was being held in Venezuela amid the country's political crisis; several candidates withdrew from the competition due to security concerns and visa regulation problems, such as South Korea, Cambodia, and Laos.
-Later in 2020, the pageant was also scheduled to be held in Venezuela on 25 October but due to the COVID-19 pandemic, the event was postponed to 2021 and the venue was moved to Bangkok, Thailand.
+The 2019 edition was held in Venezuela during the political crisis there, and the delegates of South Korea, Cambodia and Laos, among others, withdrew over security and visa problems.
+The 2020 edition was to have been held in Venezuela on 25 October, but the COVID-19 pandemic delayed it to 2021 and moved it to Bangkok.

+On 4 December 2025 the organisation announced MGI All Stars, a separate competition for women who have already competed in an international pageant.